teivarodiere/pinger/Pinger/README.txt

-﻿# This is an alternative ping with some alternatives:
+﻿# This is an alternative ping with some features not yet found in ping.

 Syntax  : Pinger.exe <hosts> [OPTIONS]